janik-j/dps-ai-challenge/README.md

 The analysis uses the ["Monatszahlen Verkehrsunfälle"](https://opendata.muenchen.de/dataset/monatszahlen-verkehrsunfaelle/resource/40094bd6-f82d-4979-949b-26c8dc00b9a7) dataset from the München Open Data Portal.
 It contains monthly traffic accident statistics for various categories.

 ## Project Structure
-- `api/`: Flask API to deploy the model
+- `api/`: Flask API to deploy the model, also contains subfolder `checkpoints\` with model weights
-- `checkpoints/`: XGBoost model weights
 - `data/`: Contains the raw and processed datasets
 - `media/`: Plot visualisations of the data
 - `src/`: Source code for data processing, analysis and model training